mark1023/ASP-recipes/README.md

 This a web application containing Vegan Recipes, specifically aimed at those looking to get/stay in shape.

-The application was created using ASP.NET (C#) web forms with MS SQL Server for the back-end, along with HTML (Bootstrap), CSS, and Javascript (including jQuery with some AJAX).
+The application was created using ASP.NET (C#) web forms with MS SQL Server for the back-end, along with HTML (Bootstrap), CSS, and Javascript (including jQuery with some AJAX) for the front-end.

 Users can log in, post a recipe, comment on a recipe, and add tags to a recipe.